 Purpose of a Bill of Sale

 Every state in the United States requires that a seller of a vehicle issue a bill of sale to the buyer.
-Five states actually require that a bill of sale be notarized before it can be used to transfer the title of a vehicle.
+Six states actually require that a bill of sale be notarized before it can be used to transfer the title of a vehicle.
 States that require a notary public stamp on a bill of sale are:

 - New Hampshire